NDevTK/OriginMarker/security.md

 - **Relevant OriginMarker Component(s) Affected:** `chrome.storage.sync`, `chrome.storage.local`, salt, custom markers .
 - **Severity:** High .

 #### 4.2.2.
-Denial-of-Service (DoS) or Data Corruption
+Resource Exhaustion Attacks

+Resource exhaustion attacks aim to crash, hang, or otherwise interfere with a targeted program or system by depleting its available resources[cite: 59, 102].

 ##### Storage Quota Exhaustion

-- **Mechanism:** A malicious co-installed extension with `storage` permission repeatedly writes large amounts of data or exceeds `chrome.storage.sync` write operation limits (120 ops/min, 1800 ops/hour, ~100KB total, 8KB/item [cite: 177]) or fills `chrome.storage.local` (~10MB default [cite: 177]) .
+- **Mechanism:** A malicious co-installed extension with `storage` permission repeatedly writes large amounts of data or exceeds `chrome.storage.sync` write operation limits (120 ops/min, 1800 ops/hour, ~100KB total, 8KB/item [cite: 177, 8]) or fills `chrome.storage.local` (~10MB default [cite: 177, 8]) .
+The IndexedDB API, for example, can be exploited to rapidly consume disk space if restrictions are insufficient (e.g., "disk flooding" attack)[cite: 63, 65, 105, 106]. localStorage can also be targeted[cite: 66, 106].
 - **Potential Impact:** Functional disruption for OriginMarker, such as failure to save new custom markers, update the salt, or persist critical configuration, leading to degraded user experience or need for manual re-setup .
+This can cause massive performance degradation and even system crashes[cite: 65, 106].
 - **Relevant OriginMarker Component(s) Affected:** `chrome.storage.sync`, `chrome.storage.local` .
 - **Severity:** Medium .

+##### Memory and File System Exhaustion (Broader Context)
+- **Mechanism:** Memory exhaustion can occur due to memory leaks in an extension, degrading browser performance or causing crashes[cite: 60, 103].
+Attackers could craft inputs to trigger such leaks[cite: 103].
+Heap buffer overflows in V8 or GPU frameworks can lead to memory corruption and arbitrary code execution[cite: 62, 104].
+- **Potential Impact:** Browser slowdown, unresponsiveness, or crashes[cite: 60, 103].
+Arbitrary code execution if exploitable memory corruption occurs[cite: 62, 104].
+- **Relevant OriginMarker Component(s) Affected:** Background script, options page, any component handling complex data or numerous operations.
+- **Severity:** Medium to High (depending on exploitability).

-##### JavaScript Infinite Loops and Browser Freezing
+##### JavaScript Infinite Loops and Browser Freezing / Event Storms
 - **Mechanism:** Malicious JavaScript, potentially injected via compromised websites or other means, can create infinite loops (e.g., `while(1)`, continuous `location.reload()`) that freeze or crash the browser, consuming excessive CPU and memory[cite: 24, 182].
 If such code is stored persistently (e.g., via `localStorage`), the attack can re-trigger[cite: 24].
+An "event storm," such as rapid `tabs.onUpdated` events from a malicious page rapidly changing its URL[cite: 27, 64], could force OriginMarker's background script (if listening and performing non-trivial processing) into continuous activity, leading to resource exhaustion and a local DoS for the extension or browser[cite: 30, 65].
 - **Potential Impact:** While primarily a browser-level DoS, if OriginMarker's content or background scripts interact with a compromised DOM or are not robustly isolated, their functionality could be impaired[cite: 61, 62].
-An "event storm," such as rapid `tabs.onUpdated` events from a malicious page rapidly changing its URL[cite: 27, 64], could force OriginMarker's background script (if listening and performing non-trivial processing) into continuous activity, leading to resource exhaustion and a local DoS for the extension or browser[cite: 30, 65].
+Local DoS for the extension or user[cite: 75].
 - **Relevant OriginMarker Component(s) Affected:** Background script event listeners (e.g., for `tabs.onUpdated`), content scripts if interacting with compromised pages.
 - **Severity:** Medium (local DoS for extension/user).

+##### Network Connection Saturation and API Rate Limit Bypasses
+- **Mechanism:** Malicious extensions can generate excessive network requests, saturating connections or bypassing API rate limits[cite: 110, 111].
+This can disrupt user Browse, deny access to services, or contribute to DDoS campaigns[cite: 68, 112].
+Chrome has HTTP throttling, but attackers may try to bypass it[cite: 70, 112].
+Client-side controls for API abuse are unreliable[cite: 69, 116].
+- **Potential Impact:** Disruption of OriginMarker's functionality if it relies on backend APIs, service degradation, or costs for the service provider[cite: 69, 116].
+- **Relevant OriginMarker Component(s) Affected:** Any network communication, especially with backend APIs.
+- **Severity:** Medium to High (if APIs are critical).

 ##### DNS Cache Poisoning via Resource Exhaustion
 - **Mechanism:** A malicious website could exhaust the ephemeral UDP port pool of the OS using WebRTC, disabling UDP port randomization and making the OS vulnerable to DNS cache poisoning[cite: 35, 67].
 This redirects browser requests for legitimate domains to attacker-controlled IPs[cite: 38, 68].
 - **Potential Impact:** If OriginMarker relies on URL origin (e.g., `chrome.tabs.Tab.url` [cite: 27, 70]) for its marking functionality, a poisoned DNS cache could cause it to interact with a malicious site as if it were legitimate, bypassing protections or leading to incorrect marker application[cite: 69, 71, 72, 73].
 - **Relevant OriginMarker Component(s) Affected:** Origin determination logic, any security decisions based on URL/origin.